erab17/RL_Tennis_MA/README.md

 * copy

 ## Instructions
 To run the agent in the environment and using the different methods one just have to sequantially execute the cells in the notebook.

-The function "ddpg" runs the training phase of the networks if nothing else is specified it will for 400 episodes.
-Before this function is run one also needs to instatiate the StoreResults class which helps with saving some results from the run.
-In addition the Agent has to be instatiated as well before running the training function.

-If one wants to use the pretrained network that accomplist the target of achieve +30 reward over all agents for a rolling mean over 100 episodes the file "checkpoint_actor.pth" as to be loaded.
+The notebook can be opened with vscode, jupyter lab or jupyter notebook.

+The algorithm will for about 2300 episodes with the current settings.

 Files in the repo:
-* Continuous_Control.ipynb (Notebook for running and training the agents)
+* Tennis.ipynb (Notebook for running and training the agents)
+* checkpoint_actor_0.pth (Saved weights for agent 1's actor network)
-* checkpoint_actor.pth (Saved weights for the actor network)
+* checkpoint_actor_1.pth (Saved weights for agent 2's actor network)
+* checkpoint_critic_0.pth (Saved weights for agent 1's critic network)
-* checkpoint_critic.pth (Saved weigts for the critic network)
+* checkpoint_critic_1.pth (Saved weights for agent 2's critic  network)
-* file.pkl (Saved different model configurations and resuts)
+* file.pkl (Saved scores per episode and rolling score)